-The aluminum iMacs have three USB 2.0 ports, FireWire 400 and 800 ports, gigabit ethernet, 802.11n WiFi, Bluetooth 2.1+EDR, and an 8x SuperDrive – as well as a slim keyboard with USB 2.0 ports.
-This was the last iMac to use an Ultra ATA interface for its optical drive.
+The Early 2009 iMacs have 4 USB 2.0 ports (one more than the previous aluminum iMac), FireWire 800 (but not 400), gigabit ethernet, 802.11n WiFi, Bluetooth 2.1+EDR, and an 8x SuperDrive – as well as a slim keyboard with two USB 2.0 ports.
+They support up to 8 GB of RAM and are the first iMacs to use SATA optical drives.

-Although it is not officially supported, the Early 2008 iMac can run macOS Sierra using Colin Mistr’s Sierra Patch Tool.
-However, WiFi is not supported on this device.
+Although it is not officially supported, the Early 2009 iMac can run macOS Sierra using Colin Mistr’s Sierra Patch Tool.
 See our macOS Sierra page for more details and a link.

 What You Need to Know